JalalQ/5105-MySQL-Queries/README.md

-# 5105-MySQL-Queries
+# Introduction

-Document with SQL queries to extract information across multiple database tables.
+In the three pdf documents I have written the **SQL queries** to extract different information from the database tables.
+Screenshot of the results are attached next to the queries in the documents.